nielswitte/OpenSim-CMS/README.md

 OpenSim-CMS
 ===========

 A Content Management System (CMS) for OpenSim.
-Uses the Sim-on-a-Stick package as platform.
+Uses the 0.8 development versions of OpenSim to ensure JSON support.
 Uses JSON to serve data from and to OpenSim.
 Also includes a couple of example scripts to be used in OpenSim in the assets folder.
 Such as the `presenter.lsl` which enables you to access presentations created in the CMS.

-The CMS is based on the MVC pattern and uses the included Apache and MySQL from Sim-on-a-Stick.
+The CMS is based on the MVC pattern and uses Apache web server with PHP5.4+ and a MySQL database.
 The API is based on the REST principle.

 ## Installation
-clone this repository in your Sim-on-a-Stick www directory.
-For example: `/SoaS/www/`.
+clone this repository in your www directory.
+For example: `/var/www/`.
 Copy `config.php.example` and rename it to `config.php`.
 Change the values in `config.php` to the values for your installation and setup your database by importing the `database.sql` file in the assets directory.